 Tell me more about how many credits are required for program specializations.

-The Curriculum and Instruction specializations are 30 credits, the School Leadership specialization is 36 credits, and the Sport Leadership specialization is 33 credits.
+The Curriculum and Instruction specializations are 30 credits, the School Leadership specialization is 30 credits (students seeking an the Initial Administrators license in the State of Iowa are required to take 6 credits of field experience), and the Sport Leadership specialization is 33 credits.
 The School Leadership specialization includes 400 contact/mentoring hours that can be done in the school or district in which one is currently teaching and do not require absence from current teaching assignments.

 How long does it take to complete Dordt's Master of Education program?